 In a GLP compliant ex vivo eye corrosivity/irritation study conducted according to OECD TG 437, sodium 1-octanesulfonate (20% w/w) was applied to 3 bovine corneae per group.
 The mean in vitro irritancy score (IVIS) was 208.5.
-Based on the criteria of the assay (IVIS >55 is regarded as serious eye damage), the chemical was considered to cause severe eye damage (REACH n.d.-a).
+Based on the criteria of the assay (IVIS > 55 is regarded as serious eye damage), the chemical was considered to cause severe eye damage (REACH n.d.-a).

-In a GLP compliant eye irritation study conducted similarly to OECD TG 405, SAS (15% concentration) was instilled into 1 eye each of 3 NZW rabbits.
+In a GLP compliant eye irritation study conducted similarly to OECD TG 405, SAS (15% concentration) was instilled into one eye each of 3 NZW rabbits.
 The eyes were observed at 24, 48 and 72 hours and up to 21 days after exposure.
-Mean scores for animal 1 were: corneal opacity 1/4, iritis 0/2, conjunctival redness 1.67/3 and chemosis 0/4.
+Mean scores (based on observations at 24, 48 and 72 hours) for animal 1 were: corneal opacity 1/4, iritis 0/2, conjunctival redness 1.67/3 and chemosis 0/4.
 Mean scores for animal 2 were: corneal opacity 1/4, iritis 0/2, conjunctival redness 2/3 and chemosis 0.67/4.
+Mean scores for animal 3 were: corneal opacity 1/4, iritis 0/2, conjunctival redness 2/3 and chemosis 0.67/4.
 Mean scores for animal 3 were: corneal opacity 1/4, iritis 0/2, conjunctival redness 2/3 and chemosis 0.33/4.
 Most signs of irritation resolved within 21 days.
 One animal exhibited diffuse areas of opacity on day 21 that were less severe than earlier in the study and with no other indicators of persisting eye damage (REACH n.d.-c).

-In a GLP compliant eye irritation study conducted similarly to OECD TG 405, SAS (30% concentration) was instilled into 1 eye each of 3 NZW rabbits.
+In a GLP compliant eye irritation study conducted similarly to OECD TG 405, SAS (30% concentration) was instilled into one eye each of 3 NZW rabbits.
 The eyes were washed out after 24 hours and observed at 24, 48 and 72 hours.
-In one animal, the following mean scores were recorded: corneal opacity 0.67/4, iritis 0/2, conjunctival redness 2/3 and chemosis 1.33/4.
-No signs of eye irritation were observed in the other animals with mean scores of 0 for all parameters.
+In one animal, the following mean scores (based on observations at 24, 48 and 72 hours) were recorded: corneal opacity 0.67/4, iritis 0/2, conjunctival redness 2/3 and chemosis 1.33/4.
+No signs of eye irritation were observed in the other animals with mean scores of zero for all parameters.
 All signs of irritation in the first animal resolved within 7 days (REACH n.d.-c).
 In this study, a low volume of the chemical (0.01 mL) was used, which may affect the severity of results.

-In a GLP compliant eye irritation study conducted similarly to OECD TG 405, SAS (30% concentration) was instilled into 1 eye of 1 NZW rabbit.
+In a GLP compliant eye irritation study conducted similarly to OECD TG 405, SAS (30% concentration) was instilled into one eye of one NZW rabbit.
 The eyes were washed out after 24 hours and observed at 24, 48 and 72 hours and 7 days.
-The following scores were reported: corneal opacity 1-3/4, iritis 0-1/2, conjunctival redness 2-3/3 and chemosis >2/4.
+The following scores were reported: corneal opacity 1-3/4, iritis 0-1/2, conjunctival redness 2-3/3 and chemosis > 2/4.
 Signs of eye irritation were not reversible within 7 days.
 At 7 days, a clear vascularisation in eye of the rabbit was observed (REACH n.d.-c).

 In a non-GLP compliant eye irritation study conducted according to OECD TG 405, SAS (60% concentration) was instilled into 1 eye each of 3 white Russian rabbits.
 The eyes were observed at 24, 48 and 72 hours and up to 21 days.
 The following mean scores were recorded: corneal opacity 1.33/4, iritis 0.89/2, conjunctival redness 3/3 and chemosis 1.22/4.
+Individual animal scores were not reported.
 Signs of chemosis resolved completely within 14 days.
 However, signs of corneal opacity, iritis and conjunctival redness persisted through all 21 days of the study (REACH n.d.-c).